Posted on June 8, 2021

 I have researched classmates.com for many hours, in the years she would have attended and/or graduated: 1959-1962.

-I have been unable to find any Paige Young or Diana Cotterell in the VNHS yearbook, nor can I find her class photo in yearbooks of Grant High School, North Hollywood High School or Birmingham High School.
+I have been unable to find any Paige Young or Diana Cotterell in the VNHS yearbook, nor can I find her class photo in yearbooks of Grant High School, North Hollywood High School or Birmingham High School, all high schools near VNHS.

 Her name is Joan Edwards and she attended and graduated from Van Nuys High School in 1962.
 This should have been Diana/Paige’s graduation year also.
-She told me that she doesn’t remember seeing or talking to Diana after the end of their VNJH years.
+She told me that she doesn’t remember seeing or talking to Diana after the end of their VNJH years, and that she only remembers her with the name Diana Cotterell.

 It’s possible Paige dropped out of high school after the 9th grade, 1959.
 Her grandfather, Ned LaRocca, died in November of that year.
 Many of the interviews from 69 state she began painting professionally at age 16.